charlestolley/python-snmp/docs/source/snmp.rst

    :class:`Engine`'s useful life.
 The latter approach is most useful for interactive settings, such as a Python interactive shell session.

-   The arguments to the constructor configure the default argument values for the :meth:`Manager` factory method. `defaultVersion` is the only positional argument.
-All other arguments should be passed by keyword, as their ordering is subject to change in future library versions.
+   The `msgMaxSize` parameter configures the maximum message size that this :class:`Engine` is capable of receiving.
+The default value depends on the underlying transport implementation.
+The other parameters configure the default argument to the :meth:`Manager` factory method. `defaultVersion` is the only positional parameter.
+All other parameters should be passed by keyword, as their ordering is subject to change in future library versions.

    .. note::